velusgautam/react-app-with-csp-nonce/README.md

 # React Web App with CSP nonce

-A basic React + webpack + nginx application with CSP `nonce` regenerated for every page request.
+A basic React + webpack + express (node) application with CSP `nonce` regenerated for every page request.

 The nonce attribute in the script lets you “whitelist” inline script and style elements, eliminating the need for the broader and less secure CSP `unsafe-inline` directive, thereby maintaining the fundamental CSP feature of prohibiting inline script and style elements in general.